Looking for things to do in Alicante, Spain? In this article, I will walk you though my top recommendations in this beautiful spot.

 On this three-hour tour, you’ll hop from tapas bar to tapas bar with a local guide to walk you through eating and drinking, Alicante-style.
 You’ll get to explore neighborhoods like Santa Cruz and La Rambla, as well as significant city landmarks as you make your way from one bar to the next!

 Atop the towering rocky hill that serves as a backdrop to the city sits Castillo de Santa Barbara, a 9th century Islamic Alcazar that watches over the sea.
-You can’t miss it as the massive monument catches your eye from pretty much everywhere in the city.
+You can’t miss it as the massive monument catches your eye from pretty much everywhere in the city center.

 Whichever way you choose to see this structure, you’ll be thrilled with the panoramic views of Alicante and the Mediterranean Sea.

-Sometimes these paths even reach mountain summits which couldn’t be accessed otherwise!
+Sometimes these paths even reach mountain summits that couldn’t be accessed otherwise!

-While in Alicante, take the opportunity to traverse a via ferrata and test your wits and bravery.
-You’ll be accompanied by a group and guide the entire time, so you don’t have to worry about a thing!
+While in Alicante, take the opportunity to traverse via Ferrata and test your wits and bravery.
+You’ll be accompanied by a group and a guide the entire time, so you don’t have to worry about a thing!

-As far as religious monuments go, the Basilica of Santa Maria is both the oldest and most beautiful one in Alicante.
+As far as religious monuments go, the Basilica of Santa Maria (Basilica de Santa María) is both the oldest and most beautiful one in Alicante.
+Located in Plaza de Santa María, this church is a must-visit while exploring.

-Fast forward a few centuries and you end up at the Contemporary Art Museum, located right next to the Santa Maria Basilica and built within the walls of the oldest secular building in Alicante.
+Fast forward a few centuries and you end up at the Contemporary Art Museum, located right next to the Santa Maria Basilica and built within the walls of the oldest secular building in Alicante, Spain.

 The museum was founded in 1976 by a famous sculptor from the city who desired to display his handsome collection.
 Hanging on the walls, you’ll find more than 800 works from the likes of Salvador Dali, Joan Miro, Francis Bacon, Pablo Picasso, and other great 20th century artists.